Could a probiotic help strengthen the gut in ACLD?

 The probiotic altered the composition of gut bacteria in a positive way.
 Markers of gut barrier strength improved, suggesting tighter junctions between cells and better protection against leakage.
 And the team also observed faster wound healing in intestinal cells exposed to the probiotic.

-There were also changes in immune signalling.
+There were also favourable changes in immune signalling.
 Anti-inflammatory molecules increased, while several pro-inflammatory mediators fell.
 Production of beneficial short-chain fatty acids (compounds known to support gut health) also improved.

 Taken together, the findings point to a shift towards a healthier, more resilient gut environment.